aidansteele/aidansteele.github.io/docs/posts/security/federating-into-azure-gcp-and-aws-with-oidc.md

 <!-- more -->

-Recently, I've been learning more about GCP and Azure.
-Specifically, I wanted to know the best way to federate into another organisation's projects/subscriptions and whether there was any common ground with AWS, e.g. OIDC.
+I've been learning more about GCP and Azure recently.
+Specifically, whether it is possible to de-duplicate federation logic between the clouds using OIDC.
 My partner was a big help here.
-They did a lot of research and experimentation and got it all working.
+They did a lot of research and experimentation and got all the code working.
 I terraformed the setup and wrote this blog post.

 I wanted to write this because I genuinely couldn't find code-level examples for GCP or Azure elsewhere.
 I found plenty of blogs and docs about how to _use_ OIDC